 - The other end of converging is attached to the throat.

 - The converging takes place normally at 21±2° angle.

 The throat is placed in the middle of the venturi meter or venturi tube.
 This is a small cylindrical piece that connects the converging part and diverging part.

-One side of the throat is connected to the converging part and the other side is connected to diverging part.
+- One side of the throat is connected to the converging part and the other side is connected to diverging part.

 - Normally throat diameter is ¼ to ¾ of the inlet pipe diameter.

 - The length of the throat part equals to its diameter.

 - When water flowing through this throat area, the cross-sectional area remains constant

 - The area is constant means the velocity of flowing water as well as pressure energy remains constant.

 - 1. Made of quality engineering POM plastic, good workmanship, sturdy and durable.